Greensboro Workers Compensation Lawyer

 Accepted NC Workers’ Compensation Claims

-1. Temporary total disability compensation – Temporary total disability benefits (TTD) are the benefits owed to a NC workers’ compensation recipient when they are unable to work for a period of time that is more than 7 days.
-If an employee is awarded temporary total disability benefits, they will get 2/3 of their average weekly wage, not to exceed $1,254 (2023) per week under current law.
+1. Temporary Total Disability Compensation – Temporary Total Disability benefits (TTD) are the benefits owed to a NC workers’ compensation recipient when they are unable to work for a period of time that exceeds 7 days.
+If an employee is awarded temporary total disability benefits, they will receive 2/3 of their average weekly wage, not to exceed $1,380 per week (as of 2025) under current law.
 The injured employee who is awarded TTD will also get their medical bills paid for by their employer’s insurance company.
-Generally, a worker getting TTD will return back to work at the discretion of their treating physician.
+Generally, a worker getting TTD will return to work at the discretion of the authorized treating physician.

 2. Temporary partial disability compensation (TPD) – Temporary partial disability benefits are for injured workers who are capable of returning to work, but not for the same wages they were working for pre-workplace injury.
-In this case, a worker may be entitled to 2/3 the difference between their pre and post-injury wages.
+In this case, a worker may be entitled to two-thirds of the difference between their pre-injury and post-injury wages.

-4. Permanent total disability compensation (PTD) – the worker must show that he/she is totally and permanently disabled from any occupation and thus will receive medical benefits and his/her weekly compensation for life.
+4. Permanent total disability compensation (PTD) – the worker must show that they are totally and permanently disabled from any occupation and thus will receive medical benefits and their weekly compensation for life.

 In addition, your family may be eligible for death benefits, as well as funeral and burial expenses (See 97-38).

-Our NC Workers Compensation lawyer can assist you in dealing with the insurance company regarding your claim.
-Determining your accident related medical expenses, medical bills, lost wages and average weekly wage are seldom straightforward matters.
+Our NC Workers Compensation lawyer can assist you in dealing with the insurance company regarding your claim to ensure you receive maximum compensation.

 Denied NC Workers Compensation Claims